marcelolerendegui/BME547_Final_Project/design/protocol.rst

    * - Key
      - Description
-   * - 'image_id'
+   * - 'image_ids'
-     - Image ID of the image to download
+     - List of Image IDs of the images to download
    * - 'format'
      - Image format to download
    * - 'user_hash'